Employment assignments

 • They must have a clean criminal record according to both Vietnamese law and foreign law.

-• They must be managers, executives, experts or technicians meeting certain conditions regarding relevant experience or qualifications, as detailed in the "Skilled workers" section above.
+• They must be business managers, executives, experts or technicians meeting certain conditions regarding relevant experience or qualifications, as detailed in the "Skilled workers" section above.

 Application dossier for a work permit